Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our Analysis of The Kaplan LSAT Study Materials

-Kaplan must believe in leaving nothing to chance, because at first, you’re almost overwhelmed with the sheer quantity of their study materials.
+Kaplan doesn’t leave anything to chance; at first, you’re almost overwhelmed by the sheer volume of study materials.
 There are literally hundreds of hours of lessons, assessments, practice problem tests, drills, and problem explanations.

-However, you quickly realize there is a method behind the madness, and it works.
+However, there’s clear logic behind the structure, and it works.
 Kaplan’s course curriculum is clearly designed by experienced teachers, and it has been perfected over decades.
-Their learning sessions closely mirror the different sections of the LSAT, and are further broken down into units with their own video lessons, assessments and ancillary coursework.
+Their learning sessions closely mirror the different sections of the LSAT and are further broken down into units with their own video lessons, assessments, and additional coursework.

-The LSAT Channel is a key feature of Kaplan’s study materials, and provides supplemental video lessons that drill down into more complex concepts and problem types.
+The LSAT Channel is a key feature of Kaplan’s study materials.
+It provides supplemental video lessons that drill down into more complex concepts and problem types.

 Personally, I found all of Kaplan’s study materials to be extremely well-designed and incredibly detailed.
-The video lessons generally last about 20 to 30 minutes, and they take the form of a digital whiteboard with the instructor appearing in the bottom corner with notes, highlights and graphics constantly changing around them.
+The video lessons generally last about 20 to 30 minutes.
+They alternate between showing an expert instructor who talks you through the material and a digital whiteboard marked up with notes, highlights, and constantly changing graphics to illustrate what you’re learning.

-The videos are genuinely insightful, engaging, and provide solid actionable strategies.
+The videos are genuinely insightful and dynamic, and they provide solid actionable strategies.

 Throughout the coursework, Kaplan is constantly assessing your progress.
-You are required to take three full-length diagnostic tests under LSAT exam-like conditions.
+You are required to take four full-length diagnostic tests under LSAT exam-like conditions.

-Following each test, you receive a Smart Report, providing detailed feedback outlining where you performed well and where you might need a little additional help.
+Following each test, you receive a “Performance Report” that provides detailed feedback outlining where you performed well and where you might need a little additional help.

-As with most major LSAT prep course providers, every Kaplan student receives a set of hardcopy prep books.
-The books closely follow and augment the course lessons, and provide additional practice questions and drills.
+As with most major LSAT prep course providers, every Kaplan student receives a detailed digital review book.
+The books closely follow the course lessons and provide additional practice questions and drills.
+They even include tools for note-taking, bookmarking, and highlighting.

 I found the books to be thoughtful and well-written, and a helpful complement to the course lessons.
+If you prefer flipping through a physical review book, Kaplan also lets you order hardcopy versions of their books at an additional cost.
 For the record, Blueprint no longer offers printed prep books for its students, so this is a clear advantage for Kaplan.

 The biggest highlight of Kaplan’s LSAT prep course is their live classes, which I believe are the best in the industry.
 There are several reasons for this.

-First, the lesson plans for each live class are incredibly efficient and thoughtfully designed, cutting straight to the core concepts you need to master without wasting any time.
-Second, the instructors are outstanding—they know Kaplan’s teaching framework and strategies inside and out and have a knack for breaking down even the toughest concepts in an easy-to-understand way.
+First, the lesson plans for each live class are incredibly efficient and thoughtfully designed, cutting straight to the core concepts you need to master, efficiently and without filler.
+Second, the instructors are outstanding – they know Kaplan’s teaching framework and strategies inside and out and have a knack for breaking down even the toughest concepts in an easy-to-understand way.

 Lastly, the class sizes are small, typically fewer than 10 students, which creates a workshop-like environment that fosters deeper learning and personalized attention.